Sicily Aeolian Island Cruise & Hiking Tour Write a review

 In general: This is an easy to moderate tour for fit hikers, and will be a little challenging but do-able for less fit hikers.

 Terrain: Flat to gently rolling terrain but with some rocky, rugged terrain.
 May have some short, relatively steep climbs and descents, but nothing longer than 30 minutes.
-The walks are shorter in distance than those on a 3-rated tour.
+The hikes are shorter in distance than those on a 3-rated tour.

 Distances: Usually 7 - 10 km (4.5 - 6 mi).
 Max distance is 12 km (7 mi).